gvwilson/fiction/iffy/index.md

 shoving Aunt Naggie out of his way.
 He grabbed the stayline—

-—and fell to the deck like a sack full of seaweed as a life preserver hit him in the head with a thump.
+—and fell to the deck like a sack of seaweed as a life preserver hit him in the head with a thump.
 It ricocheted off the wall,
 spun away over the railing,